Super Lawyers

 4. defendant’s breach was the proximate cause of the plaintiff’s injury

-Duty - Element
+Duty

-The first element of negligence requires that the defendant owed some type of duty or obligation to the plaintiff under the circumstances.
 We never argue about duy in an auto accident lawsuit – this element is virtually automatic.
-Whenever you get behind the wheel and drive on public roads, you owe a duty to drive safely and follow the traffic rules to avoid injuring other drivers.
-So all drivers must reasonably protect other drivers on the road whenever they are operating a vehicle.
+There is no foreseeability of the harm issues.
+Whenever you get behind the wheel and drive on public roads, you must drive safely and follow the traffic rules to avoid injuring other drivers.
+So all drivers must reasonably protect other drivers on the road while operating a vehicle.

-Breach - Element
+Breach

-The 2nd element of negligence requires a showing that the defendant breached the duty owed to the plaintiff.
-This is always the most critical element in auto accident cases.
 This element is almost always established by showing that the defendant violated a traffic law by failing to yield, failing to stop for a red light, etc. These Rules of the Road are outlined in Chapter 21 of the Transportation Article of the Maryland Code.
-Failure to obey the traffic rules is a breach of the defendant’s duty to drive safely and avoid harm to others.
+Failure to obey the traffic rules is a breach of the defendant’sduty to drive safely and avoid harm to others.

-Injury - Element
+Injury

-Causation - Element
+Causation

 The 4th and final element of negligence is causation.
 This requires the plaintiff to show that the physical injuries he has were actually caused by the car accident (and not some pre-existing condition).
 This element is often a battleground in auto accident cases, particularly those involving back and neck injuries.